conda/conda-docs/docs/source/user-guide/tasks/manage-environments.rst

 macOS and Linux
 ---------------

 #.
-Locate the directory for the conda environment in your Terminal window, such as
+Locate the directory for the conda environment in your Terminal window by running in the terminal `echo $CONDA_PREFIX`.
-   ``/home/jsmith/anaconda3/envs/analytics``.

 #.
 Enter that directory and create these subdirectories and
    files::

-     cd /home/jsmith/anaconda3/envs/analytics
+     cd $CONDA_PREFIX
      mkdir -p ./etc/conda/activate.d
      mkdir -p ./etc/conda/deactivate.d
      touch ./etc/conda/activate.d/env_vars.sh